sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-style/cp-mobile-dev-kit-style.md

 1. Follow [these steps](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/blob/main/Onboarding-Android-client/Onboarding-Android-client.md) to on-board the MDK client.

-    After you accept the app update, you will see the list of entities on the **Main** page, **Logout**, **Sync** and **Update** options at bottom of the page.
-Tap any entity, it navigates to a list page.
-If you select one of the items, the detail page will be displayed.
-In Main page, you will notice styling on action bar, tool bar, items (Logout & Sync) available on tool bar and `Customers` button.
+    After you accept the app update, you will see the list of entities on the **Main** page and a user menu that includes options to Sync changes, support, check for updates, reset the app.
+The Main page has been styled.

     ![MDK](img-5.3.png)